Spatiotemporal dynamics in a twisted, circular waveguide array: Introduction

 The coupled mode equations that model optical transmission in twisted, circular, multi-core fibers were derived in \cite{Longhi2007,Longhi2007b,Garanovich2012}.
 In non-dimensionalized form (and in the setting of no optical gain or loss) these equations are given by

 for $n = 1, \dots, N$, where $N$ is the number of fibers in the ring, and the indices $n$ are taken $\md N$ due to the circular geometry (see \cref{fig:circle}).
 The complex amplitudes, $c_n(z)$, represent the localized field amplitude in each waveguide, the independent variable, $z$, is along the axis of propagation, and $k$ is the non-dimensional strength of the nearest-neighbor coupling of the waveguides in the ring.
 The entire fiber structure is twisted along the propagation axis with a spatial period, $\Lambda$, and the twist parameter, $\phi = 4 \pi^2 \epsilon n_s R^2/N \lambda$, is the Peierls phase introduced by the twist \cite{Longhi2007,Peierls1933}, where $\epsilon = 2 \pi / \Lambda$ is the frequency of the twist, $n_s$ the refractive index of the substrate, $R$ is the radius of the circular ring, and $\lambda$ is the wavelength of the propagating field \cite{castro2016,Parto2017}.
 We note that this model only considers standing wave modes in each waveguide.
+When the twist parameter $\phi = 0$, the model reduces to the discrete nonlinear Schr\"odinger (DNLS) equation \cite{Kevrekidis2009} on a finite, periodic lattice.